10 Shows to Watch After Voltron: Legendary Defender

 This French show about two superhero teens with secret identities has drawn international attention for its cute character dynamics.
 Some have even compared it to Sailor Moon in how the main characters interact with each other while hiding their true identities!
 Fans of VLD's romantic subplot will probably find Ladybug and Cat Noir to be a lovable pair.
 Overall, it's a well-written and clever series, making it a notch above most children's shows.

 Avatar: The Last Airbender / Legend of Korra

-No list of recommendations for Voltron fans would be complete without Avatar and its critically-acclaimed sequel, which paint a vivid and accessible fantasy world for fans of action and drama.
-Both series are made by the same studio that made Voltron, so the spirit and style of the shows are largely the same.
-Legend of Korra drew praise in particular for its relatively mature themes, which older Voltron fans may appreciate.
+No list of recommendations for VLD fans would be complete without Avatar and its critically-acclaimed sequel, which paint a vivid and accessible fantasy world for fans of action and drama.
+Both series are made by the same studio that made VLD, so the spirit and style of the shows are largely the same.
+Legend of Korra drew praise in particular for its relatively mature themes, which older VLD fans may appreciate.

 My Hero Academia

-After the controversy of Voltron season 7, many disappointed fans announced that they would be shipping - er, shifting their love and adoration to My Hero Academia.
-MHA is about teens at a high school for superheros, so the premise is very different from Voltron's, and some may not enjoy the superpowered antics.
+After the controversies of VLD seasons 7 and 8, many disappointed fans announced that they would be shipping - er, shifting their love and adoration to My Hero Academia.
+MHA is about teens at a high school for superheroes, so the premise is very different from VLD's, and some may not enjoy the superpowered antics.
 The large and colorful cast makes for endless entertainment, though, and the villains' motivations keep fans engaged for battle after battle.
 Currently, the series has three seasons and a movie, but a fourth season has been announced.